 The discontinuity modelling for faults and discrete fracture networks (DFNs) is an optional process which involves introducing pre-existing faults and DFNs models into a geomechanics simulation.
-This process allows the production of two distinct types of objects: firstly a fault mapping object which describes how set of faults are associated with the current model such that each object created would contain a given list of cells which will intersect with the fault and set of fault properties; and secondly a DFN mapping object which describes how DFNs are associated with the current model such that each object created would contain a given list of cells which will intersect with the DFN and set of DFN properties.
+This process allows the production of two distinct types of objects: firstly a fault mapping object which describes how set of faults are associated with the current model such that each object created would contain a given list of cells which describes how DFNs are associated with the current model such that each object with the current model such that each object created would contain a given list of cells which describes how DFNs are associated with the current model such that each object created would contain a given list of cells which describes how DFNs are associated with the current model such that each object created would contain a given list of cells which describes how DFNs are associated with the current model such that each object created would contain a given list of cells which will intersect with the DFN and set of DFN properties.